pebreo/chipy-antispam-demo/README.md

 ======================
 This project utilizes:
 - Django 1.5
 - Psycopg2
+- PostgreSQL db

 To install this project just clone this repo and change the `local_settings.py` to your local postgresql db settings and login information.
 The `local_settings.py` overrides the `settings.py` file.

+You must have a local PostgreSQL server running.
 In my case, I installed PostgreSQL with the following setup:

     db name: postgres
     db username: postgres